nobitagit/knowledge/communication/spontaneous-speaking.md

 - It's ok to be average.
 Don't try to overdo.
 - Turn the conversation into an opportunity and not a challenge.
 If it's asked to you to speak, say "yes, thanks".

+---

+## Smile when you enter a room

+## Start with a compliment

+## Ask why

+Asking why is a great way of going out of the usual path of a conversation

+- "I work as a lawyer" => Why did you start that?
+- Why did you apply to our company?

+## Make the other people feel at ease